jenkidev/Milestone_project_2/README.md

 * AntonioRodriguez_Mentor- Big thanks to my mentor Antonio Rodriguez who assited me in developing the timer for the game.

 ## Thank You

+* My mentor Antonio Rodriguez for his help and advice in creating this project.
+* To the team at [Code Institute](https://codeinstitute.net/) for the lessons and support.
+* My Partner for helping with project testing and supporting me through it.